 A: It depends on whether an employment relationship is established between the truck driver and the trucking company.
 If such a relationship is shown, the company can be held legally liable for the driver's negligence under a legal theory known as "respondeat superior."
 Establishing the liability of a company can become problematic when a truck driver is an independent contractor of the company.
 In such a situation, the key issue becomes the amount of supervising exercised by the company.

-Q: I was involved in a traffic accident where a big-rig "jackknifed."
+Q: I was involved in a truck accident where the eighteen-wheeler "jackknifed."
 Can I automatically recover against the truck driver?

 A: Not necessarily.
 The fact that a truck jackknifes is not in itself proof of operator negligence, because many accident situations present difficulties in which there is no practical way to avoid jackknifing without risking some other catastrophe.
 For example, operation of a truck that has jackknifed may be held to be non-negligent where the jackknifing was due to unforeseeable slipperiness of the road, or to an abrupt turn undertaken to avoid a motorist or stalled truck.

 A: It depends on the degree of your fault.
 Under the legal doctrine known as "comparative negligence," the amount of another party's liability for the accident is determined by comparing his or her carelessness with your own.
 That party's portion of liability determines the percentage of the resulting damages he or she must pay.
-In most states, you can't recover anything if your own carelessness was 50% or more responsible for the accident.
+Most states adhere to the principal of modified comparative fault, in which you can't recover anything if your own carelessness was 50% or 51% (depending on the state) responsible for the accident.

 Meet with a Truck Accident Attorney Near You Today